CoSoSys Endpoint Protector vs Trellix DLP comparison

 CoSoSys Endpoint Protector vs. Trellix DLP

-CoSoSys Endpoint Protector is ranked 8th in Data Loss Prevention (DLP) with 25 reviews while Trellix DLP is ranked 17th in Data Loss Prevention (DLP) with 4 reviews.
+CoSoSys Endpoint Protector is ranked 8th in Data Loss Prevention (DLP) with 25 reviews while Trellix DLP is ranked 18th in Data Loss Prevention (DLP) with 5 reviews.
 CoSoSys Endpoint Protector is rated 8.4, while Trellix DLP is rated 8.0.
 The top reviewer of CoSoSys Endpoint Protector writes "Makes management and upgrades easier and provides better control".
-On the other hand, the top reviewer of Trellix DLP writes "Comes in a single console: Emission, endpoint security, everything in one product, one agent".
-CoSoSys Endpoint Protector is most compared with Forcepoint Data Loss Prevention, Symantec Data Loss Prevention, Safetica ONE, Microsoft Purview Data Loss Prevention and Next DLP, whereas Trellix DLP is most compared with Microsoft Purview Data Loss Prevention, Symantec Data Loss Prevention, Varonis Platform, Forcepoint Data Loss Prevention and Netskope Data Loss Prevention (DLP).
+On the other hand, the top reviewer of Trellix DLP writes "Useful in the area of data security and is easy to deploy".
+CoSoSys Endpoint Protector is most compared with Forcepoint Data Loss Prevention, Microsoft Purview Data Loss Prevention, Safetica ONE, Symantec Data Loss Prevention and GTB Technologies Inspector, whereas Trellix DLP is most compared with Microsoft Purview Data Loss Prevention, Symantec Data Loss Prevention, Varonis Platform, Forcepoint Data Loss Prevention and Netskope Data Loss Prevention (DLP).
 See our CoSoSys Endpoint Protector vs. Trellix DLP report.

 See our list of best Data Loss Prevention (DLP) vendors.